OV3RLORDS-MODS/Node-Manager/README.md

 🔄 Server Status Indicators:

-Keep a close eye on your server with comprehensive monitoring tools.

 - Visual Status Indicators: Instantly see if your server is online or offline with dynamic visual cues.
 - Detailed Server Metrics: View essential server information, including IP address, port, player slots, CPU usage, memory usage, and uptime.
 - Crash & Event Log: Track the last time the server crashed, was closed, or restarted for insights into server stability.